Frequently Asked Questions About Solar Panels

 Why has the Government decided to slash solar subsidies?

 Because they can!
 The Government believes such cuts are necessary in order to keep the feed-in tariff budget under control.
-The Energy Minister, Greg Barker views the changes as a way of putting the solar industry on a “steadier and sustainable growth path.”
+The Energy Minister at that time, Greg Barker viewed the changes as a way of putting the solar industry on a “steadier and sustainable growth path.”
 When the feed-in tariff was introduced in 2010 the subsidy scheme was paying solar electricity adopters 43.3p/kwh.
-Currently (Feb 2015) the feed-in tariff pays out 13.88p/kWh, and it’s due to be cut again from April 2015.
-However, even though feed-in tariff payments have been reduced, solar panels are so much cheaper to install.
+Currently (April 2017) the feed-in tariff pays out 4.14p/kWh.
+However, even though feed-in tariff payments have been reduced, solar panels are so much cheaper to install that it pretty much balances itself out.

 Is it still worth me investing in solar?